Huotes/CommitMaker/README.md

 In the X-Men movies, none of the X-Men super-powers are done with special effects.
 Chuck Norris is the stuntman for every character.

 In the medical community, death is referred to as 'Chuck Norris Disease'

+Superman once watched an episode of Walker, Texas Ranger.
+He then cried himself to sleep.